Amit-IITM/mad2notes/README.md

   - with function, hoisting gives "value".
   - with var, hoisting gives "Undefined".

+**AMD** : Asynchronous module Definition

+**npm** : Node Package Manager
+  Command line interface of js; mainly used for backend code and testing.

+**Asynchronycity** : Multiple task at the same time without being in synchronizing to each other.
+No direct time relationship between them.

+**JSON** : Java Script Object Notation <br>
+Relly good if we want to transfer an object from one place to another.
+Json is frozen, no further developement.
+  - JSON.stringify() : takes one object and converts it into string.
+  - JSON.parse() : String to object

 **CSRF** : Cross Site request Forgery <br>
 let's say you login your bank account in one tab and in another tab you open another tab which belongs to hacker.
 So if Hacker send "withdrawl" request to bank server then bank server will not be able to find difference between sender tab. and Hacker will get your money.<br>
 Solution : One time use token